-We are calling on all political parties to pledge to make tax fair, which would help tackle poverty in developing countries and to use the funds raised here to tackle poverty in our society.
+We are calling on all political parties to pledge to introduce a Tax Dodging Bill in the first 100 days after the election, which would help tackle poverty in developing countries and to use the funds raised here to tackle poverty in our society.

 The potential benefits are huge.
-We estimate that making tax fair could generate at least £3.6 billion more a year in tax to fight poverty in the UK, and billions for developing countries.
+We estimate that the Tax Dodging Bill could generate at least £3.6 billion more a year in tax to fight poverty in the UK, and billions for developing countries.
 These reforms will also create a level playing field which is a benefit for responsible companies that do pay their fair share.

-We are also calling for the government to commit to using the funds raised in the UK to tackle poverty here.
+We are also calling for political parties to commit to using the funds raised in the UK to tackle poverty here.